API Documentation

 Who This Is For

-Chat History, Memory & State
+Chat History, Memory, State & Records

-Three distinct but complementary systems for context management:
+Four distinct but complementary systems for context management:

 The raw conversation log — every message sent and received within a chat_id.
 Used for context continuity within a single conversation session.
 Think of it as short-term, session-scoped memory.